base/base/crates/op-succinct/README.md

 ## Running `op-succinct`

-For instructions on generating validity proofs for an OP Stack chain, refer to the [`op-succinct` Guide](./op-succinct-proposer/OP_PROPOSER.md).
+For instructions on how to upgrade an OP Stack chain to use ZK validity proofs, refer to the [`op-succinct` Guide](./op-succinct-proposer/TUTORIAL.md).

 ## Estimating Cycle Counts